 If your Dachshund has any issues with their thyroid, they will be more prone to overheating and heatstroke.
 The thyroid is in charge of regulating their internal body temperature.
 If they have a thyroid issue, it is best to keep them out of the heat.

 If you have a long-hair, black-colored Dachshund, they are more at risk of overheating than a light-colored doxie.
 This is because of their fur thickness and dark color.

 The color black absorbs all light and heat.
 The darker the doxie, the hotter the doxie.

-Now, on the other hand, having a lighter or whiter dachshund can have it’s cons as well.
-My dachshund, Eko, is pictured below.
-He is more at risk for sunburn because he is white and has short, thin fur.
-I had to learn How To Protect My Dachshund From The Sun.
+Now, on the other hand, having a lighter or whiter Dachshund can have it’s cons as well.
+My Dachshund, Eko (pictured below) is more at risk for sunburn because he is white and has short, thin fur.